What I can help with

 Meaning and purpose and feeling disconnected

 We are all influenced by social norms, cultural and familial dictates around what we “should” and “shouldn’t” do.
 If we are religious, we also have to navigate how we live our religious values.
 We are bombarded by images and ideas all day every day, on social media and beyond, so it is no wonder we are finding it hard to know ourselves.
+If we also have experienced attachment wounding or trauma in childhood and beyond, our psyche responds with low self-esteem, a disconnect from ourselves and others and low self-worth.
+If this is your experience, life is calling you to reengage and re-imagine what your purpose and meaning could be and how you relate to yourself.
+On the other side of low self-esteem and disconnect is a life authentically yours that you are actively shaping based on your unique values.

 Relationship issues